jjnurminen/spatialfreq_ms_code/README.md

 ## Installation

 The dependencies are easiest to handle using the Anaconda distribution, so you should first install that.
 An Anaconda environment specification file `environment.yml` is included with the repository.
 Once you have Anaconda working, clone the repository, change to the repository directory and run `conda env create`.
-This should use the specification file to create a conda environment called `spfreq`.
-Activate it using `conda activate sqfreq`.
+This should use the specification file to create a conda environment called `spfreq_sim`.
+You can activate it using `conda activate sqfreq_sim`.

 ## Configuration